 Cross-Dressing To occasionally wear clothes traditionally associated with people of the other sex.
 Cross-dressers are usually comfortable with the sex they were assigned at birth and do not wish to change it.
 "Cross-dresser" should NOT be used to describe someone who has transitioned to live full-time as the other sex, or who intends to do so in the future.
 Cross-dressing is a form of gender expression and is not necessarily tied to erotic activity.
 Cross-dressing is not indicative of sexual orientation.
 It is considered more polite than “transvestite.”
 Gender Identity Disorder (GID) A controversial DSM-IV diagnosis given to transgender and other gender-variant people.
 Because it labels people as "disordered," Gender Identity Disorder is often considered offensive.
 The diagnosis is frequently given to children who don't conform to expected gender norms in terms of dress, play or behavior.
 Such children are often subjected to intense psychotherapy, behavior modification and/or institutionalization.
 Replaces the outdated term "gender dysphoria."
 Intersex Describing a person whose biological sex is ambiguous.
 There are many genetic, hormonal or anatomical variations which make a person's sex ambiguous (i.e., Klinefelter Syndrome, Adrenal Hyperplasia).
 Parents and medical professionals usually assign intersex infants a sex and perform surgical operations to conform the infant's body to that assignment.
 This practice has become increasingly controversial as intersex adults are speaking out against the practice, accusing doctors of genital mutilation.

-6. WORKING IT OUT: STAFF PRACTICES
+6. Working It Out: Staff Practice

 Nova Scotia’s Long Term Care Policy Manual bases its policies on fairness, equality, and family inclusion, which provide the underpinnings and foundation for the care and service provided to all residents and clients.